-Reliability-based Dissolved Gas Analysis is a new interpretation methodology that identifies and assesses at-risk power transformers by correlating fault gas production with transformer failure.
-Unlike conventional DGA that uses a simple limits or thresholds-based approach to identify at-risk transformers without consideration of any real-world transformer failure data, Reliability-based DGA correlates real-world gassing behavior and transformer failures, to more deeply relate gassing behavior with reliability.
+Reliability-based Dissolved Gas Analysis is a new interpretation method that identifies and assesses at-risk power transformers by correlating fault gas production with transformer failure.
+Unlike conventional DGA that uses a simple limits or thresholds-based approach to identify at-risk transformers without consideration of any real-world transformer failure data, Reliability-based DGA correlates real-world gassing behavior and transformer failure, to more deeply relate gassing behavior with reliability.

 With a community of supporting users providing transformer reliability data, Delta-X Research has applied advanced statistics to model the reliability of power transformers as a function of fault energy indices.
 The model illustrates fault energy just prior to failure as demonstrated from a statistically significant population of transformers.

 - Cumulative Severity (CSEV) of gassing history – this is a measure of the seriousness of a transformer’s entire gassing history.
 In simple terms, it indicates how fortunate the transformer is to have survived to this point.

 - Severity (SEV) of a single gassing event – this is a measure of the seriousness of a single gassing event.